 Step 1: Thread the Needle

 Some suggest threading the needle with a single-strand thread when sewing buttons to avoid unwanted knotting of the thread.
-I like to thread my hand sewing needle, as usual, with a double thread strand, because I like the double thickness and also find it easier to work with.
-I find that as long as I keep my thread to a shorter length, I can typically avoid knots.
+I like to thread my hand sewing needle, as usual, with a doubled-over thread strand because I like the double thickness and also find it easier to work with.
+As long as I keep my thread to a shorter length, I can typically avoid knots.
 You can also run your thread through beeswax to help prevent knotting.

-To thread your hand-sewing needle, run the thread through the eye of the needle, tie the ends in a knot, and trim off any excess thread at the knot.
+To thread your hand-sewing needle, run the thread through the eye of the needle, tie the ends in a knot (a basic square knot will do), and trim off any excess thread at the knot.

 Step 2: Secure the Thread

-In this step, you will be knotting the thread to the fabric at the spot where the button is to be sewn.
-For an extra clean look, do this on the right side of the fabric instead of the underside and the knot will be hidden underneath the button.
+In this next step, you will be knotting the thread to the fabric at the spot where the button is to be sewn.
+For an extra clean look, do this on the right side of the fabric instead of the back side of the fabric and the the knot will be hidden underneath the button.

 A.) Slide the needle through the fabric at the button marking (In the photo below, I am using a pin to mark where my button is to be sewn)